The Cost of Living in New Zealand

 Skilled Migrant Category Resident Visa

-$ 3310—if you are residing outside New Zealand.
-I just found that people from Japan don’t have to pay to get Residency?!
-I’ll let my friend Yusuke know :)
+$3310 -If you are residing outside New Zealand.
+I just found that people from Japan don’t have to pay to get a Residency?!
+Interesting.

 If you follow this link, it will take you to Immigration’s Fee Visa Finder, so check it out!

-People from different countries intending to stay for x amount of time may have to do Medical Examinations in order to get a visa!
+People from different countries intending to stay for x amount of time may have to do Medical Examinations to get a visa!

 In my case, I had to do the Chest X-Rays as Argentina has a “risk factor” for Tuberculosis.
 When later on I applied for Residency, I had to do the X-Ray again but also a full Medical Assessment.

-You’d do these only at centres approved by Immigration New Zealand, and you can find these all around the world.
+You’d do these only at centers approved by Immigration New Zealand, and you can find these all around the world.
 I did the first X-Ray when I was in Denmark.

-The cost of the examinations can vary but usually, it’ll end up being $ 150 NZD for the X-Rays and, in case you need to do both, it’ll cost between $ 300 - $ 400 NZD.
+The cost of the examinations can vary but usually, it’ll end up being $150 for the X-Rays and, in case you need to do both, it’ll cost between $300 – $400.

-Cost of doing the IELTS, TOEFL or Cambridge B2 (FCE)
+Studying English: Cost of Doing the IELTS, TOEFL or Cambridge B2 (FCE)

-Back then, I did it at the ARA Institute and paid $ 385 NZD to sit the exam.
+I did mine at the ARA Institute and paid $385 to sit the exam.
 But as the exam fees usually vary slightly, again, you need to do your research!